iterative/dvc.org/content/docs/studio/user-guide/model-registry/add-a-model.md

 You can add models from any ML project to the model registry.
 To add a model to your model registry, Iterative Studio creates an annotation for it in an `artifacts.yaml` file in your Git repository.
-If you are using the GTO command line tool, you can also add models from the [CLI][gto].
+If you are using the [GTO] command line tool, you can also add models [from the CLI].
 To add models using Iterative Studio, watch this tutorial video or read on below:

 https://www.youtube.com/watch?v=szzv4ZXmYAs